Terms & Definitions

 The torque required to effect reverse rotation when a pre-stressed threaded assembly is loosened.

-Coating of threaded fasteners with cadmium can provide the parts with excellent corrosion resistance.
+Coating threaded fasteners with cadmium can provide the parts with excellent corrosion resistance.
 The appearance of the coating is bright silver or yellow if subsequently passivated.
 The friction values associated with this coating are also comparatively low.
 A chromate conversion coating is frequently applied to the surface to improve corrosion resistance.
 Cadmium is not now frequently used because of the environmental and worker health problems associated with the coating process.

 CLASS OF FIT